mjstraughan/CubingHistory/docs/BlindfoldSolving/Techniques.md

 ### Origin

 In blindfold solving, it sometimes occurs that the buffer piece becomes solved.
 To deal with this issue, people used to unsolve the piece, which is called “breaking into a new cycle”.
-In the late 2000s a new technique started being used, called floating buffers.
-In this technique, instead of unsolving the buffer piece, the solver sets a new piece as the buffer position.
-Before this technique was introduced, Chris Hardwick had been using a related idea.
+In the late 2000s a new technique emerged, called floating buffers.
+With floating buffers, instead of unsolving the buffer piece, the solver sets a new piece as the buffer position and continues the solve from that point.
+Before this technique was introduced, Chris Hardwick had been using a related idea at the start of solves.
 If the buffer piece was solved in the current scramble, Hardwick would choose a different piece to become the buffer position.
 This becomes sort of a “starting floating buffer” technique [1, 2, 3].

 <ImageCollage
 images={[